Eyas-OB/Learning-Data-Science/README.md

 # I'm working on learning pandas, git, and all things data science!

-if you would like to work on these files for yourself make sure to run this command in your termnal:
+if you would like to work on these files for yourself:

+1.) create a virtual enviroment

-pip install -r requirements.txt
+2.) pip install -r requirements.txt